 The development of biocompatible and immunocompatible medical products, such as medical devices and drugs, requires consideration of the interaction between materials or active substances and biology (biomolecules, cells, and tissues) to be able to use them safely on and in humans.

-In the preclinical testing of drugs, bioassays, especially mode of action assays, are indispensable to investigate the desired mechanism of action or to validate it in vitro.
+In the preclinical testing of drugs, bioassays (Potency Assays) are indispensable to investigate the desired mechanism of action or to validate it in vitro.

-Various scenarios were developed in the unit for this purpose:
+Various scenarios were developed in the working group for this purpose:

 Conventionally, materials are examined in vitro in cell culture plates, which makes quantitative comparisons between materials (test specimens), e.g., with different geometries, difficult.